Enroll rising 1st, 2nd, 3rd, and 4th graders in a FREE four-week, daily, five-hour immersive summer reading camp.

 A dedicated team of experienced educators runs the Summer Camp Reading program.
 Each educator is passionate about creating a positive and fun learning environment.

 Each site includes a site director, 2-3 tutors (depending on camp size), and an assistant director.
-With the combined expertise in reading instruction, the program is a successful endeavor.
+Directors and tutors are experienced in reading instruction.
+Every child improves!

 Related Article: Kid-friendly activities to enjoy in Cincinnati